|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mexico's Yucatan is home to a number of excellent seafood dishes, and this one is my take on a classic I found in Diana Kennedy's "Cuisines of Mexico."
-Grilling is one of my favorite ways to cook red snapper, and the spicy rub you give the fish adds a lot of depth to an otherwise mild fish.
+Mexico's Yucatan is home to a number of excellent seafood dishes, and this one is a take on a classic found in Diana Kennedy's "Cuisines of Mexico."
+Grilling is one of the best ways to cook red snapper, and the spicy rub you give the fish adds a lot of depth to an otherwise mild fish.
 If you can't find snapper, try any of the following: Pacific rockfish, striped bass, any seabass, catfish, walleye, haddock or yellowtail.
 Make sure you have fillets with the skin left on for this recipe.

 - 1 lb skin-on snapper fillets